In this, the twelfth and final article, of our occult studies course, we discuss what the Soul really is and how we

 Even in the physical state, science tells us that no man is all man, or woman all woman, but that at most seventy-five per cent of man is male, and the rest female, and the same proportion holds good for woman.
-Taking all this into consideration we incline to the belief that the soul is not sexless, but that it may be a perfectly balanced combination of the spiritual attributes of male and female principles.
+Taking all this into consideration we incline to the belief that the Soul is not sexless, but that it may be a perfectly balanced combination of the spiritual attributes of male and female principles.
 But this is not 'sex' as it is generally understood nor has it anything at all to do with the modern notions of 'gender identity', 'transgenderism' and similar socio-political constructs.
 Therein lies the difficulty of trying to explain such profound occult truths in words that will not be misunderstood.

 The next words, such as emanation, breath, vehicle, accretions, and spark may all refer to formless things or conditions, but they all imply the material; just as air and all gases and fire are material, however sublimated; and therefore they are wrongly applied to the Soul, which is both formless and non-material.

 Crantor, Plato, and Herakleides believed that the soul was exiled in the human body as a punishment.
 The latter adopted the Pythagorean and Platonic views of the human soul which he describes as a luminous, highly ethereal essence.
 But he was probably referring to what we call the Higher Self, or perhaps the 'spark', or golden ball, which we referred to earlier, both of which principles can be said to be 'exiled in the human body' as Plato expressed it, which is not true of the real Soul.
-You can read more about Plato's views on the exile of the Soul in the human body in our translation of his 'Allegory of the Cave', taken from his Republic, in the sidebar on your right, as well as in our three-part investigation of esoteric philosophy.
+You can read more about Plato's views on the exile of the Soul in the human body in our translation of his 'Allegory of the Cave', taken from his Republic, in the sidebar on your right.

 Confusion of terms